How to Make Piima Yogurt

 How to activate your freeze dried Yogurt Starter

-Boil 250ml of full fat pasteurised milk and let it sit to bring back down to room temperature.
-Add the Piima freeze dried yogurt starter culture to the milk and stir very well.
-Allow to culture for 24-48hrs.
+Boil 150ml of full fat pasteurised milk and let it sit to bring back down to room temperature.
+Add the Piima starter culture and milk to a glass jar and stir well for 1-2 minutes (never add the starter culture to hot milk).
+Seal the jar with an air-tight lid and allow to culture for 24-72hrs.
 Check after 24hrs.
-As soon as you notice the milk has started to change consistency (more yogurt like) remove 2 tablespoons from the mixture for the next batch before moving on to the instructions below.
-You can refrigerate the remaining yogurt for additional batches for up to 7 days.
+As soon as you notice the milk has started to change consistency (more yogurt like) move on to the instructions below.

 Important!
-Activation can take up to 48hrs.
+Activation can take up to 72hrs (depending on the room temperature).
 Do not move on to the next step simply because the yogurt has be culturing for 24hrs.
 Wait until you can see a change in texture and consistency (more yogurt like) before moving on to the next step.

 You will need: